Just Fair statement in response to COVID – 19

 This is our statement in response to the COVID-19 pandemic.
 Organisations and individuals are invited to endorse it by contacting us.

-Endorsing the statement does not indicate endorsement of Just Fair’s other work and will not be used by Just Fair for any purposes other than the promotion of this statement to other organisations, groups, or organisations.
+Endorsing the statement does not indicate endorsement of Just Fair’s other work and will not be used by Just Fair for any purposes other than the promotion of this statement to other groups or organisations.

 Actions we have supported: